rethinkdb/rethinkdb-rs/api/python/index.md

 ## [iso8601](iso8601/) ##

 {% apibody %}
-r.iso8601(iso8601Date[, default_timezone='']) &rarr; time
+r.iso8601(string[, default_timezone='']) &rarr; time
 {% endapibody %}

 Create a time object based on an ISO 8601 date-time string (e.g. '2013-01-01T01:01:01+00:00').
-We support all valid ISO 8601 formats except for week dates.
-If you pass an ISO 8601 date-time without a time zone, you must specify the time zone with the `default_timezone` argument.
+RethinkDB supports all valid ISO 8601 formats except for week dates.
 Read more about the ISO 8601 format at [Wikipedia](http://en.wikipedia.org/wiki/ISO_8601).

+If you pass an ISO 8601 string without a time zone, you must specify the time zone with the `default_timezone` argument.

 __Example:__ Update the time of John's birth.